dmcginley/project2-chart-my-data/README.md

 - Contrasting colors.
  	* Easy to see buttons and navigation area.
+	* Off-white text against a black background.

 ## Consistency
 - The fonts match, the header fonts and content (paragraph) fonts.
-- The padding is the same or similar for each element across the website
+- The padding is the same or similar for each element across the website.
 - Text size in rem and box/container padding is in em.

 ## Testing

 *All tested in Incognito mode.*